hindu-comm/weblogs/manasataramgini/2016/06/2016-06-29_matters-of-religion-2.md

 dreadful goddesses and a row of images of the seven Mātṛkā-s.
 Somakhya: “Good to see you all back safe from the Himālaya.”
 Lootika: “I have been dying to hear the highlights of the trip.”
-Vrishchika: “I must say we learned that you two might have fooled us\!”
+Vrishchika: “I must say we learned that you two might have fooled us!”
 Lootika looked puzzled and smiled: “Why so anujā?”
 Vrishchika: “You might have imparted to us the incomplete kaumāra-vidyā.”